AP® Exam Policies & Accommodations

 Curious about what you can bring inside the exam room?
 Look no further!
 Here is a checklist of items you can bring with you on test day.

-Note: Additional documentation may be required for test centers outside the United States - please check with your school administration.
+Note: Additional documentation may be required for test centers outside the United States, so make sure to check with your school administration.
 Alternatively, if you are an international or homeschooled student, you can call the College Board directly if you are not getting the information you need before exam day.

 Equipment you are allowed to carry into the exam room: